Disney Dining Plan Tips and Tricks

 - MouseSavers.com reader Christie B. says she learned “we could use our snack credits to buy German, Swiss and Belgian chocolate bars in the candy store in Germany at Epcot.
 On our last day we used all of our remaining snacks at the candy store on Main St in the Magic Kingdom.
 After eating all we could, we brought pounds of homemade fudge, candy apples, truffles, etc. to friends and family back home.
 Don’t think all your snacks have to be used at the carts — we found out several stores had included items.”

-- The author and founder of The Disney Food Blog, AJ Wolfe, has written The Disney Food Blog Guide to Dining at Walt Disney World, a stunningly illustrated, annually updated guide that lays out what meal choices are available at Walt Disney World, provides excellent planning tools, and offers useful tips and tricks that you just can’t find in one place anywhere else.
+- Want even more tips?
+The author and founder of The Disney Food Blog, AJ Wolfe, has written The Disney Food Blog Guide to Dining at Walt Disney World, a stunningly illustrated, annually updated guide that lays out what meal choices are available at Walt Disney World, provides excellent planning tools, and offers useful tips and tricks that you just can’t find in one place anywhere else.

 Thanks to Heather G and Small World Vacations for suggestions.

-- As a very rough rule of thumb, when you break down what you’re getting from a dining plan and what it costs, you’re paying about $38 on the 2018 plan for each adult table-service meal or lunch/dinner deluxe meal (including beverage and dessert, and an appetizer for deluxe meals).
+- Each adult table service or deluxe meal credit is “worth” about $38 on the 2019 plan (including beverage and dessert, and an appetizer for deluxe meals).
 If you get food worth less than that at a meal, you’re not likely getting your money’s worth.

-- Paying for breakfast with a table-service or deluxe credit is typically a very bad deal.
+- Paying for breakfast with a deluxe or table-service credit is typically a very bad deal.
 Breakfast is relatively inexpensive, even at sit-down restaurants, so you’re usually better off paying out of pocket as a general rule.
 The big exception here is character breakfasts, which tend to be pricey.